Christopher Newbury: Council of Europe

 His report on local and regional democracy in Russia (2010) recommended the reintroduction of direct elections for regional governors, making it possible to register new political parties "without the need to demonstrate an impractically large number of members", ending the use of closed lists in elections, and measures to deal with corruption.

 In a report on Liechtenstein (2006), Newbury said the situation in Liechtenstein was "remarkable and indeed enviable".

-He also headed election observations in Kosovo (2001), the Ukraine (2002), Armenia (2002), Gagauzia, Moldova (2003), and Palestine (2005).
-He was rapporteur for the observation of the Presidential election in Serbia of 2004, and for elections in Bosnia and Herzegovina in 2004, and took part in other election observations.
+He also headed election observations in Kosovo (2001), Ukraine (2002), Armenia (2002), Gagauzia, Moldova (2003), and Palestine (2005).
+He was rapporteur for the observation of the presidential election in Serbia of 2004, and for elections in Bosnia and Herzegovina in 2004, and took part in other election observations.

 In 2000 and 2008 he represented the Congress at meetings of the Venice Commission and in 2003 was the rapporteur of the Congress on Public Ethics at the Local Level.
 He also served as rapporteur on the revision of the European Charter of Local Self-Government.
 In 2007 he was against the Kyoto Protocol.

 He retired from the Congress in 2010.